unitymakesus/rtp/wp-content/plugins/pretty-link/readme.txt

 3. Make sure you have changed your permalink Common Settings in Settings -> Permalinks away from "Default" to something else.
 I prefer using custom and then "/%year%/%month%/%postname%/" for the simplest possible URL slugs with the best performance.

 == Changelog ==
+= 3.0.3 =
+* Fix Avada Fusion Builder conflict
+* Fix redirect caching on update/welcome page
+* Fix conflict with WP Product Review plugin

+= 3.0.2 =
+* Minor fixes

+= 3.0.1 =
+* Fix issues when accessing the plugin as a non-administrator
+* Simplify the checks in is_slug_available
+* Add slug and url as searchable fields in the links list
+* Fix for high CPU issues and huge log sizes
+* Fix layout issue on the update page
+* Fix category migration not running
+* Fix errors when dates are null
+* Call wp_cache_delete after update/delete_option
+* Only redirect if delete succeeds, redirect status code 307
+* Fix failed category/cpt migrations

+= 3.0.0 =
+* Re-designed Admin UI especially the Admin Links UI including links listing, adding new links and editing links
+* Added an Insert Pretty Link button for Gutenberg Paragraph Blocks
+* Security fixes and hardening
+* Fixed Slug is not Available Error
+* Removed Pretty Links Groups (lite users will still be able to access legacy groups on the links listing page but pro users & lite users who upgrade to pro will have their groups migrated to become link categories)
+* PRO ONLY: Added Pretty Link Categories
+* PRO ONLY: Added Pretty Link Tags
+* PRO ONLY: Fixed some issues with Pretty Link Imports and Exports
+* Many other small fixes and enhancements

 = 2.1.10 =
 * More security hardening